andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ### Stabilizing real-time logging

-The third version of the Webtask stack focused on real-time logs.
+The third change to the Webtask stack focused on real-time logs.
 To this day it is the only feature in the Webtasks architecture that requires virtual machines to be aware of each other's existence.

 Real-time logs work by consolidating logging information into a single point.
 A client makes a management API request providing filtering information.
 Regardless of the virtual machine in the cluster that the client attaches to, it collects the real-time logging information from all other VMs and streams it back to the client on the HTTP response.

 The original implementation of this used [Kafka](https://kafka.apache.org/).
 Kafka is a very high throughput message broker optimized for log aggregation scenarios.
 There are many success stories from places like Netflix using it.

+> **"At the same time there was certainly some blood on the street with Kafka.
+There were some horror stories around management and so on."**<br />
+> Tomasz Janczuk - Chief Webtask Architect

 Kafka builds on top of [ZooKeeper](https://zookeeper.apache.org/) for distributed configuration management, similar to how Core OS uses etcd.
 It turned out, at the time, ZooKeeper had a few skeletons in the closet regarding stability.
 The Kafka ZooKeeper components were destabilizing enough to cause virtual machine failures.
 As with etcd, tracking down the issues was never-ending after three months.